Sign in or start a free trial to avail of this feature.

 You can merge cells across a row or a column.
 If you merge cells in a column, you may find that the text does not fit the cell.
 This problem can be solved by using Wrap Text, with the shortcut Alt, H, W. This spreads text over multiple lines, allowing it to fit into the cell without needing to expand the column width.

-I'll merge and center again with Alt + M C.
+I'll merge in center again with alt, H, M, C.